wyFTD/ml-lib/README.md

 # ml-lib

-Machine learning lib for practicing
+Machine learning lib for practicing.

+I can do it!